joe-singh/joe-singh.github.io/index.md

 also interested in modern Europe following German unification and areas such as Central Asia influenced by the interesection of Turkic, Persian, and Indian historical traditions.

 In terms of having a life, I like playing basketball, and learning languages.
-I speak English and Hindi, French, Persian, and Turkish.
-I can sometime also make a half decent kebab.

-You can get in touch with me [here](mailto:joesingh@stanford.edu).
+I speak English Hindi, French, Persian, and Turkish.
+I am also always looking out for amazing kebabs, so if you know where to get some or want to discuss physics, you can get in touch with me [here](mailto:joesingh@stanford.edu).

 # Publications